 Badajoz is a city with a strong Carnival tradition and one of the most important Carnival celebrations in Spain.
-Associations from Badajoz and the surrounding areas compete in the official parade, that snakes around the city for hours.
+Associations from Badajoz and the surrounding areas compete in the official parade, which snakes around the city for hours.
 Every February thousands of people flock to Badajoz to enjoy four full days of continuous party.
 Parties in bars, in clubs, in squares and streets.
-There are parties everywhere and at any time of the day or the night.
-Update: the Carnival Museum is currently closed.
+There are parties everywhere and at any time of the day or night.

 If you can’t make it during Carnival, it’s worth visiting the Carnival Museum and see some of the winning costumes in past editions, posters, hats and old pictures.

 Where: Edificio de la Poterna del Baluarte de Santiago Plaza de la Libertad, s/n.
 Badajoz